cuckoosandbox/cuckoo/docs/book/src/installation/host/configuration.rst

     # Example:
     # resultserver_port = 2042

+    # (Optional) Set your own tags.
+These are comma separated and help to identify
+    # specific VMs.
+You can run samples on VMs with tag you require.
+    # tags = windows_xp_sp3,32_bit,acrobat_reader_6

 You can use this same configuration structure for any other machine manager module.

 The comments for the options are self-explainatory.